-The TMA Committee on Physician Health and Rehabilitation promotes the health and well being of physicians as well as the treatment and rehabilitation of those who have become impaired for whatever reason.
+The TMA Committee on Physician Health and Wellness promotes the health and well being of physicians as well as the treatment and rehabilitation of those who have potentially impairment conditions or who have become impaired.
 It is the responsibility of all members of the medical profession to ensure that the practice of medicine is conducted using the highest moral, ethical and scientific standards.

 As advocates, the committee helps with intervention, referral for evaluation and treatment, if necessary, monitoring upon return from treatment, and education for physicians, family members and support staff on topics relating to physician wellness.

 - Outreach to medical students and resident physicians

 - Hospital/Joint Commission Standard re: Licensed Independent Practitioner Health